 3. Lesson Plans/Journaling

 Create several binders dedicated to lesson plans and have a notebook dedicated to student journaling.
-In your lesson plan binder, write down the exact amount of work in each subject that your student is going to complete.
+In your lesson plan binder, write down the exact amount of work in each subject that your student will complete.
 Update as you go and write in exactly which activities were completed on a given day.
 The format of your homeschool record-keeping is entirely up to you.
 However, it is important to update daily, so you don’t lose track of what you’ve done.
 Make sure you’re specific enough with your lesson plan updates that you can see a student’s overall progress.

 4. Portfolio of Work